Hanetsi/Tetris/progress.md

 ## TODO:

+### "ASAP":

+### LATER:

-fix rotating placing blocks on top of each other
+fix rotating placing blocks on top of each other, so add check and right to movements.

-start screen
+fix bug with rotations displacing blocks by 1 to the left

+start screen, perhaps with usernames for hiscores??

 hiscores using sqlite3

 refactor a lot, eg. make texts their own class like background etc.

+make executable work and shareable

+text, grid classes?